-Join us in September to learn from schools, Alternative Provision providers and local authorities who have developed successful strategies for limiting exclusions as well as ensuring effective support for vulnerable children.
-This briefing will explore new approaches to misbehaviour and poor attendance and open up a discussion on how local communities can reduce the numbers of exclusions across the UK through collaborative working.
+Join us this September in Manchester for an up-to-date brief on recent guidance alongside tips and techniques from organisations who have developed successful strategies for supporting vulnerable children.
+This briefing will explore approaches to misbehaviour and poor attendance and open up a discussion on how local communities can reduce the numbers of exclusions across the UK through collaborative working.

 Key issues to be addressed include: